 What is chronic cough?

-Chronic cough is usually defined as a cough that lasts more than eight weeks.
-Chronic cough is one of the most frequent reasons for visits to the doctor.
-Chronic cough is not a disease itself.
-It is a health problem that results from other health conditions.
+Chronic cough is a cough that lasts more than eight weeks in adults and four weeks in children.
+It’s one of the most common reasons for doctors’ office visits.
+Chronic cough isn’t a disease itself.
+It’s a symptom that results from other health conditions.

 What are the symptoms of chronic cough?

-- Post-nasal drip (‘tickle' in the back of the throat).
+- Postnasal drip (tickle in the back of your throat).